saintsal/cuppa.cc/docs/litepaper.md

 The most social aspect is communicating a concept that is resonant and attractive.
 That's memes.

 Any concept we work on needs to be designed with all 3 in orchestration, bound by viable tokenomics and game theory.

-When we succeed, our experiments will be communicated with memes that signal a purpose that draws people into more humane interactions with each other, consistent with the functionality exposed to each user in code.
+The memes make people go "yeah that!"
+And when they show up, their experience makes them go "yo! this!" and when they interact with the collab tools we make, they go "ofc! easy!"
+The concept communicated in the meme echos in their personal expriences with us, and the code and user interfaces give them controls that are congruent with both.

+That's the idea anyway.
+To really make this work, we all need to consider ourselves hackers, learning different skills from each other and trying stuff.

 ----